 usually prepare a Return of Ownership Form which the Purchaser must take

 to the Warden's Office or the District Revenue Office for the particular

 area in which the land is situated to have their records updated.
 The property

 will thereafter be assessed for Lands and Buildings Taxes in the name of

-The Foreign Investment Act 1990 permits foreign investors (i.e. an
+The Foreign Investment Act of 1990 limits foreign equity

 In cases where no licence is necessary the Act provides that the purchase